Lake Jackson, Texas: Colleges

 Brazosport College is a public community college located in Lake Jackson, with the majority of the Lake Jackson city limits in the college's district.
-The Texas Legislature designated Brazosport ISD, Columbia-Brazoria ISD, and portions of Angleton ISD that by September 1, 1995 had not been annexed by Alvin Community College as in the Brazosport College zone.
+The Texas Legislature designated Brazosport ISD, Columbia-Brazoria ISD, and portions of Angleton ISD that by September 1, 1995, had not been annexed by Alvin Community College as in the Brazosport College zone.

 It was recently upgraded to offer a baccalaureate degree in certain technical fields.
-It is also distinguished for its professional music hall, The Clarion.
+It is also known for its professional music hall, The Clarion.

 Infrastructure

 In September 2020, brain-eating amoeba were detected in the Lake Jackson drinking water supply, resulting in the death of a 6-year-old boy.
 Eleven samples were taken around the city, and of those, three returned a preliminary positive results: the hose bib at the victim's home, a hydrant at a dead end street, and a storage tank at the city splash pad.
 This resulted in Brazosport Water Authority issuing a do-not-use order on tap water in late September 2020.